musclepull/montauklabs/README.md

 - Each company has an assignee_id, that then uses an API URL to retrieve the data described below

-- The API returns patent date from the past 5 years from current date which each patent being broken down into cpc_section_id.
+- The API returns patent date from the past 5 years from current date with each patent being broken down into cpc_section_id.
 As mentioned in the requirements document, I have only returned the first cpc_section_id entry.
 However, I DID create an alternate function called loadAlternatePatentData(assingnee_id) in  `./frontend/src/domains/app/thunks/load-data.js`.
 This does return the patent data broken down and grouped into each cpc_section_id.
 However, stacked bar charts will not work to display them.
 Would suggest pie charts by date.

 - I use recharts (https://recharts.org/en-US/) to create the stacked bar chart which